 We also knew we had to get serious about tracking everything.

-Those early days using a spreadsheet was not super fun but it allowed us to have good records and maximize our deductions.
-Of course we now use Direct Sidekick to make it all quick and easy to track all of our income and expenses.
+Those early days of struggling with a spreadsheet were not super fun, but it allowed us to have good records and maximize our deductions.

 Why are direct sales tax deductions so important?

-Tax deductions can have a huge impact on any directs sellers bank account!
+Tax deductions can have a huge impact on any direct seller’s bank account!
+Meaning, they can save you a lot of money.

 That could be a savings of $706.48!!!